camoz/void-docs/src/config/session-management.md

 service, as waiting for a D-Bus activation can lead to issues.

 There is an alternative D-Bus configuration which takes advantage of elogind for features such as seat detection.
-It requires installing the `dbus-elogind`, `dbus-elogind-libs` and `dbus-elogind-x11` packages.
+To use it, install the `dbus-elogind` package.

 ## seatd